 If you want to include income from the rental property to offset this additional cost, lenders typically require documentation such as tax returns for the prior two years to verify the income.
 Lenders review the Schedule E for the property to determine if the property generates a profit, loss or is break even.

 In your case because the tenant has been paying the mortgage directly and not paying you rent, this income may not appear on your tax returns.
 In this scenario, lenders typically use the lessor of 75% of rental income according to a signed lease agreement or 75% of income according to a rental appraisal report.
 This may be lower than the actual payment made by your tenant, which reduces the mortgage you qualify for.

-While the issues outlined above are challenging you may be able to overcome them.
-First, you should document the agreement you have in place with the property temamt and also try to re-create a paper trail that documents any payments made by the occupant to you or the lender on your behalf.
+While the issues outlined above are challenging, you may be able to overcome them.
+First, you should document the agreement you have in place with the tenant as well as any payments made to you or the lender on your behalf.
 In these situations, lenders want to see a paper trail that supports any agreement you have in place.

 Additionally, I recommend that you draft a letter that summarizes your situation, including the missed payments.
 Ultimately, if the mortgage is in your name you are responsible for the payments but a letter of explanation may help address what happened.
 The letter should be factual and concise.